Iñaki Lejarreta

 Iñaki Lejarreta Errasti (1 September 1983 - 16 December 2012) was a Spanish mountain biker.
 He was a junior world champion in 2001, and national mountain bike champion in 2007.
 He competed in the cross-country cycling at the 2008 Beijing Olympics, and was professionally part of the Orbea cycling team.
-In 2012, Lejarreta was killed in a crash while training when his cycle was struck by a car.
+In 2012, Lejarreta was killed in a crash while training when his bike was struck by a car.
 He was 29.

 His father Ismael and his uncle Marino (winner of the 1982 Vuelta a España) were also professional cyclists.